ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/data-science-in-the-cloud/data-science-in-the-cloud.md

 ## Acknowledgments

-Thanks to Microsoft for creating the open-source course [Data Science for Beginners](https://github.com/microsoft/Data-Science-For-Beginners).
-It inspires the majority of the content in this chapter.

 Data for the Heart Failure Prediction project is sourced from [Larxel](https://www.kaggle.com/andrewmvd) on [Kaggle](https://www.kaggle.com/andrewmvd/heart-failure-clinical-data).
 It is licensed under the [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)

 ---